exxxxxx/comparisontools/README.md

 ## Project Description
-Comparison Tools is a add-in for Visual Studio which uses external tools to compare files, folders and clipboard.
+Comparison Tools Extension is a add-in for Visual Studio which uses external tools to compare files, folders and clipboard.
 Features: Comparing two files, selecting folders for comparison from the solution explorer and comparing (and merging) clipboard to a file or selected area in a file

 Visual Studio Gallery Page: [https://marketplace.visualstudio.com/items?itemName=MikkoHalttunen.VisualStudioComparisonTools](https://marketplace.visualstudio.com/items?itemName=MikkoHalttunen.VisualStudioComparisonTools)